×

 • Burmese is spoken as a national language in: Myanmar.

 You will also get to know the continents where Norwegian and Burmese speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Burmese language is 43.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Burmese language is 43.
 Find all the information about these languages on Norwegian and Burmese.

 Norwegian and Burmese Language History